alan-turing-institute/data-safe-haven/docs/design/security/objectives.md

 These are a mixture of technical, policy and physical controls.

-The built-in technical controls applied in the Data Safe Haven is [detailed here](built_in.md).
+The built-in technical controls applied in the Data Safe Haven are detailed [here](technical_controls.md).
-The configuration used at the Alan Turing Institute is included [here](configuration.md) for reference.
+The configuration used at the Alan Turing Institute is included [here](reference_configuration.md) for reference.